mjftw/pluma-automation/docs/tutorials/2-tutorial-hardware-control.md

 console = HostConsole('ssh pi@raspberrypi.local /bin/bash')
 ```

 This works best if you can connect to the DUT over SSH without needing to enter a password.
-The easiest way to do this is using the tool [ssh-copy-id](ssh-copy-id).
+The easiest way to do this is using the tool [ssh-copy-id][ssh-copy-id].

 See [Console Classes](../quick-start-guide/console-classes.md) for all the console types supported.